 While there are other museums on the outskirts of the city there are three main museums in central Edirne: Edirne Museum of Archeology and Ethnography, The Edirne Museum of Turkish and Islamic Arts, and The Kırkpınar Culture House.

 The Edirne Archeology and Ethnography Museum is just to the north-east of Selimiye complex and houses a small though fine collection of artifacts from ancient times including early Thracian, Classical, Byzantine and Ottoman periods.

 The ethnography section of the museum showcases life in Edirne during the Ottoman period and is one of the better small-city ethnography museums.

 The Edirne Museum of Turkish and Islamic Arts is housed south-east of the Selimiye Mosque complex.
 Built as a Madrasah, or religious school, it now houses a collection of Islamic art and handcrafts such as tilework, traditional clothes, stonework, glasswork and more.

-The Kırkpınar Culture House is a small museum regarding the Kırkpınar Oil Wrestling tradition where various memorabilia is housed.
+The Kırkpınar Culture House is a small museum honouring the Kırkpınar Oil Wrestling tradition where various memorabilia is housed.

 Turkish Baths of Edirne

 Edirne is home to a number of the Ottoman Empire’s greatest monuments and structures.
 Turkish Bathhouses are no exception to this.
 While many of the historic baths have been lost to time and ruin there are still a number of grand bathhouses in operation today.

 We went to Sokullu Turkish Bath just across from the Üç Şerefeli Mosque.
 Hopefully there will be a link here in the near future!

 Tower of Macedonia